cssnr/zipline-extension/README.md

 Logs can be found inspecting the page (Ctrl+Shift+I), clicking on the Console, and;
 Firefox: toggling Debug logs, Chrome: toggling Verbose from levels dropdown.

-Note: When providing anonymous feedback there is no way to follow up and get more information unless you provide a contact method.

 # Contributing

 For instructions on building, testing and submitting a PR, see [CONTRIBUTING.md](#contributing-ov-file).